ArvindReddySheelam/Git-Clone/README.md

 *   Limited error handling and edge case management

-*   No networking capabilities (except for the basic clone command)

 *   No index (staging area) management

-It's meant for educational purposes and may not handle all complex scenarios that the official Git implementation does.
+It's meant for educational purposes and may not handle all the complex scenarios that the official Git implementation does.

 Future Enhancements
 -------------------